 He Gave Up Beer

 As he said on The Kyle and Jackie O Show.
 “I went to a nutritionist and I said, ‘I’ll lose weight, I’ll eat healthier and whatever, but figure out how I can drink beer.’
 It’s so annoying because, if I don’t drink beer, I get really, really thin.
 Then when I drink beer, I get a little bigger,” he added.
 Though if you can’t bring yourself to cut beer out entirely, be sure that the beers you’re imbibing are one of the 30 best workout beers of all time.

 He Adopted A Healthier Diet

 In addition to simply eating less, Hill also adopted a healthier diet.
 As revealed to an accidental email (Hill was supposed to email his nutritionist an eating plan) to Drake the actor consumes yogurt, salad, and chicken, all great foods for melting fat and building muscle.
-Plus, a Hill’s lower calorie count is sure to give him a few extra years.
+Plus, Hill’s lower calorie count is sure to give him a few extra years.

 He Swore By Japanese Food

 Back when the man was preparing to be a “serious actor” with his Moneyball role, Hill needed to slim down.
 And slim down he did.
 Tabloids reported that Brad Pitt helped Hill to adopt a healthier lifestyle.
 Turns out, that was false; again, it was a nutritionist, and the nutritionist had Hill eating Japanese food.
 “I found that Japanese food was very helpful to me,” he told ABC News.
 However, if you can’t stomach Japanese cuisine, try making other healthy shifts to your diet by swapping in the 20 anti-aging foods for men over 40.

 He Hit The Gym Hard